briannachan3/briannachan3/README.md

 I'm a computer science student at the Texas Academy of Mathematics and Science.

-I'm big on UI/UX design, web/app development, and marketing.
+I'm big on UI/UX design and web/app development.
 I'm interested in the intersection of design and technology.

 Welcome to my GitHub, currently under renovation 💻
 <!--